-15. On Launch Status page click on View Instances.
+15. On the Launch Status page, click on View Instances.

-For more information about luching servers on AWS visit Launching an Instance
+For more information about launching servers on AWS, visit launching an Instance.

 where your_server_public_dns is the public DNS name of your instance that you can copy from Amazon EC2 console Instances page .

-In order to define an user-friendly name for your GpsGate Server in a DNS server, you need a static public IP address associated to your server.
-Follow these steps to associate a static public IP address to the server.
+In order to define a user-friendly name for your GpsGate server in a DNS server, you need a static public IP address associated with your server.
+Follow these steps to associate a static public IP address with the server.

 1. In the navigation pane under Network & Security, select Elastic IPs.